30mhz/resin-utils/README.md

 Skipping device
 ```

-If the perticulair build is already set, it will be skipped too:
+If the particulair build is already set, it will be skipped too:
 ```
 [misty-breeze]
 Skipping device, it is already at commit b91b6e267eada7de9c2f67b27e6db6bc44202fds